pavan-kumar-s/tpp/README.md

 9) LightRAG integrates graph-enhanced text indexing and a dual-level retrieval framework to improve the efficiency and contextual relevance of information retrieval [10].
 10) GraphRAG builds on traditional RAG by organizing datasets into knowledge graphs of entities and relationships, enabling global sensemaking and hierarchical reasoning [11].

 Furthermore, we updated the BrowseNet pipeline to employ BlendedRAG for retrieval instead of NaiveRAG.
 This change improved the average recall score for BrowseNet, making it the top-performing model compared to the others, as shown in the table below.
 As LightRAG and GraphRAG use LLM-generated text for retrieval, recall results for those methods are not shown here.
+The approaches shown below are single-step retrieval approaches.

 |    Method    | HotpotQA ||2WikiMQA||MuSiQue||Average||